Apurv3377/wise21/OOP_Cpp/My_Solutions/sheet1.md

 #### 2.1 How is a reference variable different from a pointer variable?

+A reference is simple a alias for and existing variable.
+After a reference has been assigned or initialized to a variable, then it cannot be changed. \

+A pointer however stores the memory address a variable and thus 'points' to a variable instead.
+A pointer can however be changed later.

+Thus, a reference is similar to a 'const pointer'.

 #### 2.2 C++ favors the use of reference to pointer.
 Can a reference variable take a null value?

+No, reference variables cannot take a NULL value.
+A pointer however point to a NULL value.

 #### 2.3 What is the difference between C-style strings and C++ style-strings ?